Manpreetmeen/ChandigarhTourism/README.md

 <h1> Chandigrah Tourism Guide </h1> <br>
-About tourist places of Chandigrah with breif description
+About tourist places of Chandigarh with breif description